wxWidgets/website/docs/faq/osx/index.md

 ### Which Mac platforms are supported?

-wxWidgets can be used to develop and deliver applications on Mac OS X (or now known as just "OS X").
-There's 3 unique ports of wxWidgets designed for Mac OS
-X: wxMac, wxOSX/Carbon, and wxOSX/Cocoa.
+wxWidgets can be used to develop and deliver applications on macOS  (previously known as Mac OS X or just "OS X").
+There's 3 unique ports of wxWidgets designed for macOS: wxMac, wxOSX/Carbon, and wxOSX/Cocoa.
 Please see the [overview page](/about/) for a description of each.

 <a name="compilers"></a>